Kenyan cops find drugs in ship carrying trucks from Mumbai for UN mission

-Tyres of trucks, meant to be delivered for the UN mission in The Congo, were found to contain a large consignment of narcotics, suspected to be cocaine; weapons were also found and an Andheri-based shipping agency, which handled the cargo, is now in the dock
+Tyres of trucks, meant to be delivered for UN peacekeeping mission in The Congo, were found with narcotics, weapons; an Andheri-based shipping agency, which handled the cargo, is now in the dock

 The Narcotics Control Bureau (NCB) in Mumbai has been put on the trail of an international drug cartel following the recovery of a huge cache of white powder, suspected to be cocaine, at the Mombasa port in Kenya.
 The recovery was made from a Norwegian-flagged vessel, the Hoegh Transporter, whose last port of call was Mumbai.